sebastiannbrown/sebastiannbrown.github.io/_publications/2023-09-14-JobSearchLearning.md

 citation: 'Brown, Sebastian and Kenneth Chan.
 (2023). &quot;Learning through Job Search: Insights on Belief Updating.&quot; <i>Working Paper</i>.'
 ---

-We use a nationally-representative survey (the labor supplement of the Survey of Consumer Expectations) to study individuals’ behavioral biases in learning about their wage distributions.
-Using a recently-developed test for Bayesianism (Augenblick and Rabin, 2021), we find strong evidence of non-Bayesian learning.
-Specifically, among individuals who receive wage offers, we find an average movement in beliefs that is roughly 543% of the reduction in their beliefs’ uncertainty, a result consistent with base-rate neglect and/or overreaction to signals.
-We further examine the heterogeneity in agents’ learning by identifying specific non-Bayesian (and other) patterns, finding additional individual patterns that could be explained by Gambler’s Fallacy and opti- mistic reasoning
+We use a nationally representative survey (the labor supplement of the Survey of Consumer Expectations) to study individuals’ behavioral biases in learning about their wage distributions.
+Using a recently developed test for Bayesianism (Augenblick and Rabin, 2021), we find strong evidence of non-Bayesian learning.
+Specifically, among respondents who receive wage offers, we find an average movement in beliefs that is roughly 543% of the reduction in their beliefs’ uncertainty, 443% more than the Bayesian benchmark, a result consistent with base-rate neglect and/or overreaction to signals.
+This estimate remains large and significant when examining subsets of the data separated by different labor market and demographic variables.
+We further examine the heterogeneity in agents’ learning by identifying specific non-Bayesian patterns that can be explained by multiple priors models and updating rules that accommodate motivated beliefs.

 [Download paper here](http://sebastiannbrown.github.io/files/JobSearchLearning.pdf)